hdShang/arxiv-daily/docs/eess-SY/2025-05-19/papers/250512812v2-connecting-the-equinoctial-elements-and-rodrigues-parameters-a-new-s.md

 ---
 layout: default
-title: Connecting the Equinoctial Elements and Rodrigues Parameters: A New Set of Elements
+title: "Connecting the Equinoctial Elements and Rodrigues Parameters: A New Set of Elements"
 ---

 # Connecting the Equinoctial Elements and Rodrigues Parameters: A New Set of Elements